FiXato/zett-darkstone-editor/README.md

 * Press `c` to open the tile selector.
 * Use cursor keys to move the selection cursor around in the tile selector.
 * Use space bar to confirm your choice in the tile selector and return to the placement editor.
 (Top-left item is an empty block to erase tiles.)
+* Pressing 'c' in the opening tile file selection menu will now allow you to specify the filename of any *.SC5 file on the disk.
+* If a *.CO5 file is present with the same name as the selected .SC5 file, it will automatically be BLOAD'ed as well for its palette colour data.

 ## Releases
 Each significant feature gets its own release as a separate `.BAS` file (and ideally also a `.DSK` file released through GitHub releases)